mikeric/rivets/docs/docs/reference/_binders/on-[event].md

 <button rv-on-click="item.destroy">Remove</button>
 ```

-*The callback function is passed 1: an event object and 2: the bound context which will also include named refrences to nested bindings.*
+*The callback function is passed 1: an event object and 2: the bound context which will also include named references to nested bindings.*

 ```html
 <ul>